 Detailed formal requirements for observations from sea stations are given in the Manual on the Global Observing System (WMO, 2010, 2011a).
-Advice on requirements and procedures is given in the Guide to Marine Meteorological Services (WMO, 2001).
-In situ marine measurements or observations are made from a variety of platforms.
-They include ships recruited by WMO Members to participate in the Voluntary Observing Ship (VOS) Scheme, manned and unmanned light vessels, moored buoys, drifting buoys, towers, oil and gas platforms and rigs, island automatic weather stations (AWS), and ship-borne AWS systems.
+Advice on requirements and procedures is given in the Guide to Marine Meteorological Services (WMO, 2001).In-situ marine measurements or observations are made from a variety of platforms.
+They include ships recruited by WMO Members to participate in the Voluntary Observing Ship (VOS) Scheme, lightvessels, moored buoys, drifting buoys, towers, oil and gas platforms and rigs, island automatic weather stations (AWS), and ship-borne AWS systems.
 The type of platform generally determines the range of elements measured and reported.
-Thus, ships of the VOS, using both measured and manual observation techniques, report the full range of observations required for synoptic meteorology.
-By contrast, the majority of drifting buoys report only up to three parameters, namely, position, atmospheric pressure at sea surface, and sea-surface temperature (SST).
-Observations from voluntary observing ships are most commonly compiled and transmitted to shore in a nationally agreed ship-to-shore transmission format, and then distributed internationally in appropriate WMO codes (for example, FM 94 BUFR as of approximately 2012).
-WMO codes are documented in the Manual on Codes (WMO, 2011b, 2011c); general information is found in Volume I.2, Part B, and templates specific to particular types of marine observations, such as the B/C10 template for SHIP reports, are documented in Volume I.2, Part C. Further information can be found in the proceedings of a 2009 meeting on the ocean observing system (Hall et al., 2010), including information on VOS (Kent et al., 2010), research vessels (Smith et al., 2010), ship-based oceanographic measurements (Goni et al., 2010), profiling floats (Freeland et al., 2010), buoys (Meldrum et al., 2010; McPhaden et al., 2010; Send et al., 2010; Dohan et al., 2010; Keeley et al., 2010), and waves and sea-level (Swail et al., 2010a; Swail et al., 2010b; Merrifield et al., 2010).
-On the recommendation of the Joint WMO/IOC Technical Commission for Oceanography and Marine Meteorology (JCOMM), a network of WMO/Intergovernmental Oceanographic Commission (IOC) Regional Marine Instrument Centres (RMICs) has been set up to facilitate adherence of observational data, metadata, and processed observational products to higher level standards for instruments and methods of observation, by providing (i) facilities for the calibration and maintenance of marine instruments and the monitoring of instrument performance; and (ii) assistance for instrument intercomparisons, as well as appropriate training facilities complementing what the manufacturers are also providing.
+Thus, ships of the VOS, using both AUTOMATED and manual observation techniques, report the full range of observations required for synoptic meteorology.
+In contrast, moored buoys provide only automated observations, but of a wide range of variables which may include: surface air pressure, air temperature and humidity, wind speed and direction, wave height and period, and sea surface temperature (SST).
+The majority of drifting buoys report up to three parameters, namely, position, atmospheric pressure at sea surface, and sea-surface temperature (SST).
+A smaller fraction of the array measures sea surface salinity, directional wave spectra, subsurface temperatures through the mixed layer, and wind speed and direction.

+Observations from voluntary observing ships are most commonly compiled and transmitted to shore in a nationally agreed ship-to-shore transmission format, and then distributed internationally in appropriate WMO codes (for example, FM 94 BUFR).
+WMO codes are documented in the Manual on Codes (WMO, 2011b, 2011c); general information is found in Volume I.2, Part B, and templates specific to particular types of marine observations are documented in Volume I.2, Part C. Further information can be found in the proceedings of a 2009 meeting on the ocean observing system (Hall et al., 2010), including information on VOS (Kent et al., 2010), research vessels (Smith et al., 2010), ship-based oceanographic measurements (Goni et al., 2010), profiling floats (Freeland et al., 2010), buoys (Meldrum et al., 2010; McPhaden et al., 2010; Send et al., 2010; Dohan et al., 2010; Keeley et al., 2010), and waves and sea-level (Swail et al., 2010a; Swail et al., 2010b; Merrifield et al., 2010).
+On the recommendation of the Joint WMO/IOC Technical Commission for Oceanography and Marine Meteorology (JCOMM), a network of WMO/Intergovernmental Oceanographic Commission (IOC) Regional Marine Instrument Centres (RMICs) has been set upto facilitate adherence of observational data and processed observational products to higher level standards for instruments and methods of observation, by providing (i) facilities for the calibration and maintenance of marine instruments and the monitoring of instrument performance; and (ii) assistance for instrument intercomparisons, as well as appropriate training facilities complementing what the manufacturers are also providing.
 Their terms of reference and locations are given in Annex 4.A.

 4.2 Observations from ships